9 Everyday Foods to Boost Your Immune System

 The safest way to keep the immune system well is to develop a healthy lifestyle which includes eating a balanced diet of a large variety of fresh foods each with a multitude of nutrients.
 Here are 9 everyday foods with easy recipes which will help boost your immune system.

 1. Lean Protein

-Studies have shown that a lack of first class protein such as lean beef, chicken, turkey, eggs and fish (such as salmon) can result in a reduction of healthy immune cells,means your body is unable to make antibodies.
-The amino acid glutamine found in first class protein helps to build leucocytes the white blood cells (immune cells) found in the blood.
+Studies have shown that a lack of first-class protein such as lean beef, chicken, turkey, eggs and fish (such as salmon) can result in a reduction of healthy immune cells; meaning your body is unable to make antibodies.
+The amino acid glutamine found in first-class protein helps to build leucocytes: The white blood cells (immune cells) found in the blood.